 His principal roles in London have included Marius in Les Miserables (Queen's Theatre), Nick Massi in Jersey Boys (Piccadilly Theatre), Rudolpho in the original cast of Matilda (Cambridge Theatre), Don & Zach in A Chorus Line (London Palladium) and roles in Evita (Adelphi) and Saturday Night Fever (Palladium) and the national tour of CATS as the Rum Tum Tugger.

-This summer he will return to the West End in the original cast of the new musical adaptation of Baz Lurhmann's Strictly Ballroom at the Piccadilly Theatre, a show which Gary appeared in with the original cast in Toronto in 2017.
+In the Summer of 2018 Gary returned to the West End in the original cast of the new musical adaptation of Baz Lurhmann's Strictly Ballroom at the Piccadilly Theatre, a show which Gary appeared in with the original cast in Toronto in 2017.

 Gary guest teaches all over the world in the field of Musical Theatre, and he joined the college in 2015 and now directs the full programme on offer at LCPA.